-For anybody who is considering being a part of the University of Maryland Men's Soccer program these are the individuals you must contact.
-You'll be able to choose to contact them by way of email utilizing the link above or call the college to get more information regarding the college and Men's Soccer program prior to deciding if it's the right fit for you.
+If you are considering becoming a part of the University of Maryland Men's Soccer program these are the people you'll want to contact.
+You can choose to get in touch with them via email utilizing the link above or call the school to obtain more details about the college and Men's Soccer program prior to determining if it's a suitable fit for you personally.

 Create a Free NCSA Profile to Start Connecting with Coaches

-NCSA gives student student athletes the tools and information they need to enhance their odds of being recruited by a Men's Soccer program, whether it's at University of Maryland or another school.
-Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
-This year alone you'll find 20865 Men's Soccer athletes using the NCSA network, technology and scouting professionals to get their highlights before 2485 coaches at 1486 colleges Men's Soccer programs nationwide.
+NCSA offers student student athletes the resources and info they need to increase their odds of being recruited by a Men's Soccer program, whether it's at University of Maryland or another school.
+Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
+This year on it's own there are 18610 Men's Soccer athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 3160 coaches at 1491 colleges Men's Soccer programs across the country.

 In order to join the University of Maryland Men's Soccer program you need to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process early is critical to your success.
-So make your free profile to become a confirmed NCSA Men's Soccer student athlete and start connecting with coaches at the University of Maryland Men's Soccer program today.
+Beginning that process early is crucial to your success.
+So create your free profile to become a confirmed NCSA Men's Soccer student athlete and start connecting with coaches at the University of Maryland Men's Soccer program today.